yoheinishikubo/uniswap-aave-mock/README.md

 Local Uniswap V3 stack with four ERC20 tokens (USDT 6d, TKA/TKB/TKC 18d), pools at 0.3% fee, seeded liquidity, and demo swaps.
 Optionally includes a minimal Aave V3 mock pool for USDT-only (aUSDT 1:1), plus a helper to fund a recipient with 2,000 units of each token.
 Uses Bun as the package runner.

+## Important Notes

+- All tokens in this repo, including `USDT`, are mock tokens and are not the official versions.
+- Ensure the deploy wallet holds at least 1,000 KAIA to successfully run deployments.

 ## Prereqs

 - Node 18+